indygreg/PyOxidizer/docs/oxidized_importer_oxidized_finder.rst

 under the same name has its data replaced by the incoming ``OxidizedResource`` instance.

-For a Python module to be made available for import, it must have bytecode registered: it isn't enough to register source code.
-If you have source code and want to produce bytecode, you can do something like the
+If you have source code and want to produce bytecode, you can do something like the following:
-following:

 .. code-block:: python